AlexInABox/unify-music-rpc/README.md

 ## Installation
 Follow these steps to install and set up the project:
-1. Clone the repository to your local machine using the following command:# `` bash
+1. Clone the repository to your local machine using the following command:
+``sh
 $ git clone https://github.com/<username>/<repository>.git
 ``
 2. Install the required dependencies listed in the `requirements.txt` file.